northcitizen/Locus/README.md

 # Locus
-Calculating of dominant or complementary wavelength of light
+Calculating of dominant or complementary wavelength using points(x2, y2) of chromaticity diagram